microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Microsoft.Graph.Identity.Governance.md

 Update the navigation property instances in identityGovernance

 ### [Update-MgIdentityGovernanceAccessReviewPolicy](Update-MgIdentityGovernanceAccessReviewPolicy.md)
-Update the properties of an accessReviewPolicy object.
+Update the navigation property policy in identityGovernance

 ### [Update-MgIdentityGovernanceAppConsentRequest](Update-MgIdentityGovernanceAppConsentRequest.md)
 Update the navigation property appConsentRequests in identityGovernance